zarpafantasma/corpus_rythmos/II- Aetherion_Theory_and_Implications/017-en_US-RTM_Unified_Field_Framework.md

 S \leq {2\pi k}_{B}\frac{EL}{\hslash c}{\lbrack\alpha(L)\rbrack}^{- 1}
 ```

 where $L$ is the system's characteristic scale and $\alpha(L)$ its RTM exponent.
-Physically, this reflects that higher $\alpha$ (slower temporal flow) reduces the maximum information—or entropy—storable within a given energy and size budget.
+Physically, this reflects that higher $\alpha$ (slower temporal flow) reduces the maximum information, or entropy, storable within a given energy and size budget.
 In the limit $\alpha \to 1$, one recovers the standard gravitational form; for $\alpha > 1$, the bound tightens proportionally, enforcing stricter limits on energy-extraction schemes and branch-jump transitions.

 **Appendix C – Materials, Fabrication, and Δα Gradient Tolerances**